SAP-samples/codejam-cap-llm/exercises/06-define-db-schema/README.md

 ## Define the database schema

-Within a CAP application you can define a database schema that can be build into HANA database artifacts.
-The artifacts can be deployed to a bound HDI container which will cause the creation of the database tables, relationships, views and any other HANA database artifacts.
+Within a CAP application, you can define a database schema that can be built into HANA database artifacts.
+The artifacts can be deployed to a bound HDI container, which will cause the creation of the database tables, relationships, views, and any other HANA database artifacts.

-For this project the schema has exactly one entity; `DocumentChunk`.
+For this project, the schema has exactly one entity; `DocumentChunk`.

 The `DocumentChunk` entity contains the text chunks and embeddings for the provided context information.
 In the next exercise [07 - Define the Embedding Service](../07-define-embedding-service/README.md), you will define a service for the chunking of a PDF document, the [CAP_Documentation_V8.pdf](../../project/cap-documentation-ai-helper/db/data/CAP_Documentation_V8.pdf), and retrieving vector embeddings for the individual chunks.
 The chunks and vector embeddings will be saved in the `DocumentChunk` entity.